 “After two or three days of taking it, I began to experience the worst stomachache I’ve had in years,” she says.
 “Picture the pain of menstrual cramps and the nausea of food poisoning all wrapped up in one.”

 But thankfully after adjusting her dose and taking the probiotic continuously for two weeks, Catlett noticed a clear difference in the bloating.

 The best time to take a probiotic is with food.
-A 2011 study found that taking a probiotic pill with a meal or 30 minutes before a meal (but not 30 minutes after) is the optimal way to keep all the benefits of probiotic supplements.
+A found that taking a probiotic pill with a meal or 30 minutes before a meal (but not 30 minutes after) is the optimal way to keep all the benefits of probiotic supplements.